 There are, of course, multiple ways to save money on any family vacation, and you can even visit Disneyland Resort on a budget with proper planning.
 We’ve collected some hacks to help keep costs in check because a trip to “The Happiest Place on Earth” is a bucket list trip for many and a major expense.

-The right balance of value and saving for you is likely not going to be what another family chooses and that is completely okay.
-But, I firmly believe that the key to visiting Disneyland on a budget, big or small, is research and open dialog with your group.
-It’s easier to control spending when expectations are managed — and this goes for visitors to Disneyland on a budget whether it’s large or small.
+The right balance of value and saving for you will likely not be what another family chooses, which is completely okay.
+But I firmly believe that the key to visiting Disneyland on a budget, big or small, is research and open dialogue with your group.
+It’s easier to control spending when expectations are managed — and this goes for visitors to Disneyland on a budget,, whether large or small.

 2. Buy Discounted Tickets